 - Review the Gunnison County Burn Ordinance (PDF).

-- View the videos for understanding the Fire Restriction Stages.
+- View the videos below for a better understanding of the Fire Restriction Stages.

 Red Flag Warning

 A Red Flag Warning means no open burning.
-Please refer to Ordinance #16: An Ordinance Authorizing the Identification of "Red Flag" Fire Days.
+Please refer to Ordinance #16: An Ordinance Authorizing the Identification of "Red Flag" Fire Days (PDF).

 For information on Red Flag Warnings check the National Weather Service forecast page for the Gunnison area.
 If a Red Flag Warning is in effect it will be listed under Hazardous Weather Outlook on the Gunnison area forecast page.
 Red Flag Warning information may also be obtained by calling the following: